anthariconlanger/modern-inattian-conjugation/README.md

-# modern-inattian-conjugation
+# Modern Inattian Verb Conjugation

-A Verb conjugation and example sentence resource for the Modern Inattian
+This project contains verb conjugation tables and example sentences for the Modern Inattian language.

+## Contents

+- Verb conjugation tables
+- Tense system
+- Participles
+- Example sentences
+- Notes on usage

+## Purpose

+This website is designed as a learning and reference tool for Modern Inattian.